DIN connector: Analog audio

-Some manufacturers, like Philips, Uher and others, did use the connector slightly differently for tape recorders.
-Pin 2 (signal ground) was the same as others, and in playback mode pin 3 and 5 were used for left and right line level output as others.
-However in record mode all pins were active inputs, with pin 1 and 4 for low-level signals like microphone levels, while pin 3 and 5 were used for line-level signals.
-On all these recorders the output signals were only active in play mode, not in stop, record, rewind, fast forward or any other mode.
-The main benefits with this usage is that tape copying can be done with the regular pin-to-pin connected cables commonly used to connect tape recorders to amplifiers/receivers.
+Some manufacturers – Philips, Uher and others – used the connector slightly differently for tape recorders.
+Pin 2 (signal ground) was the same as others, and in playback mode pin 3 and 5 were used for left and right line level output, again as others.
+However, in record mode all pins were active inputs, with pins 1 and 4 for low-level signals while pins 3 and 5 were used for line-level signals.
+On these recorders, the output signals were only active in play mode, not in stop, record, rewind, fast forward or any other mode.
+The main benefit of this usage is that tape copying can be done with the regular pin-to-pin connected cables commonly used to connect tape recorders to amplifiers/receivers.
 An additional benefit is that several tape recorders can be connected in parallel, and can also be connected to an amplifier/receiver.
-Copying is done simply by pressing play on the playback recorder, rec on any recorders used for recording, and the amplifier/receiver is either switched off or set to the tape position.
-Recording of radio broadcasts or records is equally simple, just press record on any recorder and do not set any other recorder to playback mode.
-This eliminates the need for any switch boxes otherwise commonly used to connect more than one tape recorder to a single tape recorder connector on an amplifier/receiver.
+Copying is done simply by pressing 'play' on the playback recorder, 'record' on any recorders used for recording, and the amplifier/receiver is either switched off or set to the tape position.
+Recording of radio broadcasts or records is equally simple: just press record on any recorder and do not set any other recorder to playback mode.
+This eliminates the need for the switch boxes otherwise commonly used to connect more than one tape recorder to a single tape recorder connector on an amplifier/receiver.
 The drawbacks were that connecting any mono recorder with pin 1 joined to 4 and pin 5 joined to 3 (a common practice to make mono recorders record both channels in parallel and reproduce in both channels) would make all tape sounds mono.
 Also any tape recorder with three heads, used for monitoring while recording, needs an extra lead between the recorder and the amplifier to be able to monitor the recording through the amplifier and speakers.
-On Philips amplifiers/receivers and three head recorders that extra socket is labeled Monitor while the regular socket is labeled Tape.
+On Philips amplifiers/receivers and three-head recorders that extra socket is labeled Monitor while the regular socket is labeled Tape.
 Another drawback is the possible confusion when interconnecting with other equipment, where a person sometimes would use a straight pin-to-pin cable and sometimes use a special "copying" cable with pin 1 swapped with pin 3 and pin 4 swapped with pin 5.
 Sometimes a person would also need to lower the signal to make a line output fit a microphone level input.